peteroupc/peteroupc.github.io/random.md

 [^30]: van Staveren, Hans. [**"Big Deal: A new program for dealing bridge hands"**](https://sater.home.xs4all.nl/doc.html), Sep.
 8, 2000

-[^31]: For applications distributed across multiple computers (e.g., servers), this check is made easier if each computer is assigned a unique value from a central database, because then the computer can use that unique value as part of unique identifiers it generates and ensure that the identifiers are unique across the application without further contacting other computers or the central database.
+[^31]: For applications distributed across multiple computers (for example, servers), this check is made easier if each computer is assigned a unique value from a central database, because then the computer can use that unique value as part of unique identifiers it generates and ensure that the identifiers are unique across the application without further contacting other computers or the central database.
 An example is Twitter's [**Snowflake service**](https://blog.twitter.com/engineering/en_us/a/2010/announcing-snowflake.html).

 [^32]: In theory, generating two or more random integers of the same size runs the risk of producing a duplicate number this way.
 However, this risk decreases as that size increases (see "[**Birthday problem**](https://en.wikipedia.org/wiki/Birthday_problem)").
 For example, in theory, an application has a 50% chance for duplicate numbers after generating&mdash;
     - about 2.7 billion billion random 122-bit integers (including those found in version-4 UUIDs, or universally unique identifiers),
     - about 1.4 million billion billion random 160-bit integers, or
     - about 93 billion billion billion random 192-bit integers.

-[^33]: If an application expects end users to type in a unique identifier, it could find that very long unique identifiers are unsuitable for it (e.g. 128-bit numbers take up 32 base-16 characters).
-There are ways to deal with these and other long identifiers, including (1) separating memorable chunks of the identifier with a hyphen, space, or another character (e.g., "ABCDEF" becomes "ABC-DEF"); (2) generating the identifier from a sequence of memorable words (as in Electrum or in Bitcoin's BIP39); or (3) adding a so-called "checksum digit" at the end of the identifier to guard against typing mistakes.
+[^33]: If an application expects end users to type in a unique identifier, it could find that very long unique identifiers are unsuitable for it (for example, 128-bit numbers take up 32 base-16 characters).
+There are ways to deal with these and other long identifiers, including (1) separating memorable chunks of the identifier with a hyphen, space, or another character (for example, "ABCDEF" becomes "ABC-DEF"); (2) generating the identifier from a sequence of memorable words (as in Electrum or in Bitcoin's BIP39); or (3) adding a so-called "checksum digit" at the end of the identifier to guard against typing mistakes.
 The application ought to consider trying (1) or (2) before deciding to use shorter identifiers than what this document recommends.

 [^34]: Note that the _insecure direct object references_ problem can occur if an application enables access to a sensitive resource via an easy-to-guess identifier, but without any access control checks.